rbhatia46/Greenblatt-Magic-Formula-Value-Investing/README.md

 His formula gives a systematic approach to create a portfolio of bluechip companies, which have the potential for wealth-creation in the **long term**.

+For conclusion, you can jump to the end of the notebook, but it is highly advisable not to do this, as Warren Buffett says, "Risk comes from not knowing what you're doing".

 ## Why you should consider looking at the Magic Formula ?

 * Developed by one of the most successful investor/hegde-fund manager Joel Greenblatt(just Google him and you will know)